imanuelcostigan/managelocalrepo/README.md

 ## Notes

-I've tested this on Windows.
-But hopefully it should work on Mac and other platforms.
+I've tested this on Windows and OSX.
+But hopefully it should work on other platforms.